songaal/fastcatsearch3/README.md

 ## Need Help?

-You can find manuals and tutorials on the <http://fastcatsearch.org> site.
+* Resources : You can find manuals and tutorials on the <http://fastcatsearch.org> site.

+* Support : Google groups - <https://groups.google.com/forum/#!forum/fastcatsearch> .
+Join and get free support.